 - crushed pistachios or other nuts

-BEFORE YOU BEGIN: Place the can of coconut cream in the fridge for 24 hours, or until it hardens.
-See notes for quick alternative
+BEFORE YOU BEGIN: Chill coconut cream in the fridge for 24 hours, or until it hardens.
+See notes for quick alternative.

 - Preheat oven to 350 F. Line two or three 8 inch cake pans with parchment paper.
 Oil the sides.
 Set aside

 - Next, melt butter and chocolate together over stove in glass bowl (double boil technique) or in microwave.